Kanrog/klap/README.md

 # KLap: Laptop Klipper Optimizer

-A lightweight, no-nonsense utility to optimize x86 laptops for Klipper / KlipperScreen duty. this is part of my Klipper Laptop guide: https://kanrog.com/klipper-laptop-install
+A lightweight, no-nonsense utility to optimize x86 laptops for Klipper / KlipperScreen duty.

+## This is part of my Klipper Laptop guide: https://kanrog.com/klipper-laptop-install

 ### Why Klap?
 When running Klipper on repurposed "e-waste" hardware, you shouldn't have to fight the OS to keep the printer alive.
 This script automates the standard "Maker Terminal" tweaks so you can focus on printing, not troubleshooting.